 But that’s not exactly true.

-A sharp axe saves you much time and effort.
+A good, sharp axe saves you much time and effort.
 You can even shave with one!

 A dull axe may eventually chop into a tree, but you’ll get the job done with less sweat and tears by spending a few minutes sharpening the axe first.